grodansparadis/vscp-doc-spec/vscp_globally_unique_identifiers.md

 A general discussion of UUID's/GUID's is [here](https///en.wikipedia.org/wiki/Universally_unique_identifier).

 Some GUID's are reserved and unavailable for assignment.
-[This page](http://www.vscp.org/docs/vscpspec/doku.php?id=appendix_a) list these and also assigned IDs.
+[This page](./appendix_a.md) list these and also assigned IDs.

-[Grodans Paradis AB](http://www.grodansparadis.com) controls the rest of the addresses and will allocate addresses to individuals or companies by them sending a request to [guid_request@vscp.org](guid_request@vscp.org) or filling in [this form](https///docs.google.com/forms/d/1PwH-8E5z3oiFcoxUvDqIDhSqVXBIhAMt-92MNnvgEBM/viewform).
+[Grodans Paradis AB](https://www.grodansparadis.com) controls the rest of the addresses and will allocate addresses to individuals or companies by them sending a request to [guid_request@vscp.org](guid_request@vscp.org).
 You can request a series of 32-bits making it possible for you to manufacture 4294967295 nodes.
 If you need more (!**!!**) you can ask for another series.
 There is no cost for reserving a series.

-[This page](http://www.vscp.org/docs/vscpspec/doku.php?id=appendix_a) contains a list of currently assigned guid's.
+[This page](./appendix_a.md) contains a list of currently assigned guid's.

 ## Predefined VSCP GUID's